-“I suppose,” Jason said, “plus the limousines they arrived in.”
+“I suppose,” Jason said as he was reminded of what Phil had said earlier, “plus the expensive looking cars they arrived in.”

-Stan looked up again from his clipboard.
-“And then they breezed right through and didn’t even say hi, just straight to the head office like they own the joint.”
+“Yes, with tinted windows,” Stan said as he looked up again from his clipboard.
+“And then they breezed right through without even saying hi, just went straight to the head office like they own the joint.”
 Stan moved along and Jason followed him.

 “You know why, of course.”

-“It’s because they don’t want to get too close to anybody in case they need to terminate some of us,” Stan said as he took the papers from his clipboard and put them away into a steel filing cabinet.
+“It’s because they don’t want to get too close to anybody,” Stan said as he took the papers from his clipboard and put them away into a steel filing cabinet, “just in case they need to terminate any of us.”

 Stan slid the cabinet shut.
 “Don’t tell me you’re surprised.”

-“Well, it’s not a done deal yet,” Stan said as he started toward another section of the warehouse, “but I wouldn’t wait too long to get your resume together.”
+“Well nothing is a done deal yet, and I sure as hell don’t know what their plans are,” Stan said as he started toward another area of the warehouse, “but I wouldn’t wait too long to get your resumé together.”

 “So you’re moving away?”
-Jason asked as he followed Stan.
+Jason asked as he walked alongside Stan.
 “That’s sudden.”

 “Well I don’t have to worry about that,” Stan said as he stopped again.
-“Already got a job lined up,” he said confidentially.
+“Already got a job lined up when I get there,” he said confidentially.

-“Dispatching for a freight company up there,” Stan revealed.
+“Dispatching for a freight company,” Stan revealed.
 “A buddy of mine from my trucking days helped set me up.”
-He continued walking down the aisle.
+He continued down the aisle.

-“Sounds like you got it all worked out,” Jason said as he followed Stan.
+“Sounds like you got it all worked out,” Jason said as he followed Stan some more.
 “Guess it pays to have connections.”

-“But I don’t know if I could leave home just like that.
+“But I don’t know if I could up and leave home just like that.
 My life is here.”

-“Yeah, it’s home all right,” Stan said as he turned down a walkway at the edge of the warehouse and came to another stop, “but have you seen the price of a house lately?
+“Yeah, it’s home all right,” Stan said as he continued along, then came to another stop.
+“But have you seen the price of a house lately?
 A couple hundred thousand for a two bedroom hovel?
 Alice and I bought our first house for a tenth of that price, and it had three bedrooms and a big backyard.
 What are you going to do when it’s time to buy a house?”
-Stan said then continued along the walkway.

-“Well thanks for all the good news,” Jason said half seriously as he followed Stan into the office.
+“Well thanks for all the good news,” Jason said facetiously as he followed Stan into the office.
 “I sure have a lot to look forward to.”

 “I know things aren’t what they used to be, but this is my home.
-Everyone I know, everyone that’s important to me, is here, and I’d seriously miss them, even if I did leave because of some better job somewhere else.”
+My family, my friends, everyone I know that’s important to me, are right here, and I’d seriously miss them, even if I did leave because of some better job somewhere else.”